Halls of Residence

 International Student Support

 The International Student Support team advises and assists international students by identifying their needs, helping them find solutions, and directing them to appropriate services on and off campus.
 This includes personal issues, academic support, medical and travel insurance, student visa and permit requirements, orientation, accommodation, and general concerns.
 Orientation programmes are run for all new international students prior to beginning their studies.
-International Student Advisers are available to see students and appointments can be made at International Student Services Office; phone +64 7 838-4176, or 0800 WAIKATO, email firstname.lastname@example.org.
+International Student Advisors are available to see students and appointments can be made at the Student Centre or by phoning +64 7 838 4176, or 0800 WAIKATO, or emailing email@example.com.

 Student Counselling Service